27 Tips For Young Married Couples For A Strong Union

 So please block out the noise and enjoy one day at a time.

-After every serious fight or hard conversation, don’t think it’s over.
+After every serious argument or hard conversation, don’t think it’s over.

-Please don’t give up; keep working on it.
+Please don’t give up; keep choosing your marriage.

 In the end, everything will be okay.